davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/geode-api-ext.md

-In a Spring context, this is particularly problematic since most {pivotal-gemfire-name} objects are *Singleton* beans declared in and managed by the Spring container.
+In a Spring context, this is particularly problematic since most VMware GemFire objects are *Singleton* beans declared in and managed by the Spring container.
 Those beans may be injected and used in other framework and application components.
 For instance, `Region` instances are injected into SDG’s `GemfireTemplate`, Spring Data